junxit/us-congress-bills-115/bill.md

 - **(2)** *Claim* The term claim means the declaration of property rights protected by the Treaty of Guadalupe Hidalgo vested in a land grant-merced, including—
   - **(A)** land, land title, mineral, and natural resource claims; and
   - **(B)** water rights.
-- **(3)** *Claimant* The term claimant means a land grant-merced as represented by its governing body or an agent thereof.
+- **(3)** *Claimant* The term claimant means a land grant-merced as represented by its Governing body or an agent thereof.
+- **(4)** *Federal land or federal lands* The terms “Federal land” or “Federal lands” means any land—
+  - **(A)** located in the State of New Mexico; and
+  - **(B)** administered by the Secretary of Agriculture through the Chief of the U.S. Forest Service or the Secretary of the Interior through the Director of the Bureau of Land Management.
-- **(4)** *Gadsden Purchase* The term “Gadsden Purchase” means the Treaty of Boundary, Cession of Territory, Transit of Isthmus of Tehuantepec.
+- **(5)** *Gadsden Purchase* The term “Gadsden Purchase” means the Treaty of Boundary, Cession of Territory, Transit of Isthmus of Tehuantepec.
-- **(5)** *Governing body* The term Governing body means the governing body, as recognized by State law, of a land grant-merced.
+- **(6)** *Governing body* The term Governing body means the governing body, as recognized by State law, of a land grant-merced.
-- **(6)** *Land grant-merced* The term land grant-merced means—
+- **(7)** *Land grant-merced* The term land grant-merced means—
   - **(A)** a community land grant identified in tables 1 and 2 of the General Accounting Office Report #GAO–01–951; or
-  - **(B)** a community, village, town, or settlement, the land of which was granted by the Government of Spain or by the Government of Mexico, in accordance with the laws, usages, and customs of Spain or Mexico between 1689 and 1854, within the boundaries of the Territory of New Mexico, which now includes the States of New Mexico, Colorado and Arizona, to—
+  - **(B)** a community, village, town, or settlement, the land of which was granted by the Government of Spain or by the Government of Mexico, in accordance with the laws, usages, and customs of Spain or Mexico between 1689 and 1854, and is within the boundaries of the State of New Mexico, to—
     - **(i)** the community, village, town, or pueblo; or
     - **(ii)** a person for the purpose of founding or establishing a community, village, town, or settlement.
-- **(7)** *Qualifying petition* The term qualifying petition means a petition submitted under section 5.
+- **(8)** *Qualifying petition* The term qualifying petition means a petition submitted under section 5.
-- **(8)** *Secretary concerned* The term “Secretary concerned” means the Secretary that administers the relevant Federal land.
+- **(9)** *Secretary concerned* The term “Secretary concerned” means the Secretary that administers the relevant Federal land.
-- **(9)** *Treaty of Guadalupe Hidalgo* The term Treaty of Guadalupe Hidalgo means the Treaty of Peace, Friendship, Limits, and Settlement between the United States and the Republic of Mexico, effective February 2, 1848.
+- **(10)** *Treaty of Guadalupe Hidalgo* The term Treaty of Guadalupe Hidalgo means the Treaty of Peace, Friendship, Limits, and Settlement between the United States and the Republic of Mexico, effective February 2, 1848.

 ## § 4.
 Treaty of Guadalupe Hidalgo Land Grant-Merced Claims Commission